Carlos López Estrada: Music videos

+López Estrada directed his first music video at just 19, when he directed a video for a song called Heaven by Spinlight City.
+The song went viral on MySpace and he directed a few videos for the band for 2 years.

-López Estrada has directed videos for a variety of artists, including clipping., Thundercat, Flying Lotus, Hook n Sling, Goo Goo Dolls, Reptar, Passion Pit, El Sportivo & The Blooz, MYPET, Saint Motel, Maximum Balloon, Bowerbirds, Capital Cities and many more.
+since then he directed videos for a variety of artists, including clipping., Thundercat, Flying Lotus, Hook n Sling, Goo Goo Dolls, Reptar, Passion Pit, El Sportivo & The Blooz, MYPET, Saint Motel, Maximum Balloon, Bowerbirds, Capital Cities and many more.

 In 2011, López Estrada directed a music video for Mexican pop band Jesse & Joy of their song "Me Voy."
 The video, which uses stop motion and found the production team trimming 2900 photographs in order to create the sequences included, earned the title of Best Short Form Music Video at the 13th Annual Latin Grammy Awards in 2012.
 López Estrada also directed "Chocolate" from Electricidad for Jesse & Joy.

 In 2013, López Estrada co-directed a music video for Capital Cities’ "Kangaroo Court" which features American actor Darren Criss and American actress Shannon Woodward.

 López Estrada directed five videos for the experimental rap group clipping.’s major label debut titled CLPPNG.
 López Estrada came in contact with clipping. after befriending Jonathan Snipes, a member of the trio that makes up clipping., while López Estrada was in film school.
 “Work Work” was the first single from the album.
 Stereogum detailed López Estrada's work on the videos as being, “[An] inventive, memorable, and weirdly unsettling experience."
 This work led to many collaborations with rapper Daveed Diggs, a member of clipping.

 In 2015, López Estrada directed a video for Thundercat's "Them Changes", which featured artists Flying Lotus and Kamasi Washington.
 The song is a part of Thundercat's The Beyond / Where the Giants Roam, which was his first collection of solo material in two years and placed the artist in collaboration with various others, such as Flying Lotus and Kamasi Washington, who each contributed keyboard and saxophone, respectively.

 In 2018, López Estrada directed the music video for Billie Eilish's "When the Party's Over".

 In 2021, López Estrada directed the music video for Katy Perry's "Electric" song in collaboration with the Pokémon franchise for its 25th anniversary.